-Many athletes are looking for a sport psychologist, a mental performance coach, a person who understands the challenges of being a student athlete and who can help develop a complete mental game plan, you’re in the right place!
+If you’re looking for a sport psychologist – a mental performance coach – a counselor who understands the challenges of being a student athlete and who can help develop a complete mental game plan, you’re in the right place!

 My love for sport psychology began as a collegiate athlete.
 I was first introduced to this field as a freshman softball player.
 I was adapting to college life, a new team, and a new coaching style.
 AND I was struggling for the first time in my athletic career.